 American Studies majors as Advocates

-Many American Studies majors find that the interdisciplinary nature of American Studies training makes a perfect preparation for Law School, as American Studies scholars and lawyers often do roughly the same thing--they argue persuasively using historical data to support their arguments, and they analyze and critique their opponents's counter-arguments.
+Many American Studies majors find that the interdisciplinary nature of American Studies training makes a perfect preparation for Law School, as American Studies scholars and lawyers often do roughly the same thing--they argue persuasively using historical data to support their arguments, and they analyze and critique their opponents' counter-arguments.
 Many American Studies majors become lawyers; others undertake careers in litigation support as paralegals.
 Others enter public service and become policymakers, serve as legislative staff at all levels of government, and become officers of granting agencies and foundations.

 American Studies majors as Businesspeople

 Most people overlook the value of an American Studies major in preparing an intelligent person for a career in business.
 Yet, American Studies majors track historical trends, an important skill for those developing products to market or engaged in corporate or financial planning.
 Many American Studies majors enter banking, insurance, and stock analysis.
 American Studies majors also learn how to write persuasively, and this training gives them an edge in advertising, communications media, and marketing.
-Finally, many industries depend on an intimate knowledge of government policies and historical trends; thus, American Studies majors have found their skills useful in extractive industries and in public utilities.
+Finally, many industries depend on an intimate knowledge of government policies and historical trends; thus, American Studies majors have found their skills useful in extractive industries and public utilities.